 Awards will be given to manuscripts that reflect original research.
 Research may be quantitative or qualitative, and may be based on experimental studies, participant observation, practitioner research or other methodologies that lead to systematic investigation and evidence-based conclusions.
 The number of awards (up to three per year) will be determined based on the quality of submissions.

 APPLICATION TIMELINE AND SUBMISSION

 Applicants should submit a full manuscript of up to 35 pages, double-spaced written in English.
-Applicants for the Stanley Award should submit all materials by July 31st.
+Applicants for the Stanley Award should submit all materials by July 27th.
 Submissions should redact identifying information to ensure a blind review.
-The Stanley Award committee, in coordination with the POD Diversity Committee, may recognize up to three shortlisted applicants.
+The Stanley Award committee, in coordination with the POD Diversity Committee may recognize up to three shortlisted applicants in the Diversity Committee White Paper, to be released at the POD Network Annual Conference.
 The awardee(s) will be announced at the annual meeting of the POD Network.
 There is no monetary value associated with the Christine Stanley Award for Research in Diversity and Educational Research.